harsha-vardhan-pro/All-about-me/README.md

 Starting with java language which is said to be most volatile and valuable because of it's toughness as many people say.
 Currently I don't know what domain I want to go.
 So i just started with learning FUL_STACK development decided to explore in web-development.
+But before diving into web development I wanted to learn version control system(Git and Github) So I started learning Git and Github along with a programming language (JAVA).